Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Our Algorithm and Main Results

+Condition \eqref{eq: bounded sample spectral} ensures that the uncorrupted data points $y_i$'s are well concentrated around the sample mean $\mu_{\calS}$ in every direction.
+If there are large residual errors found by Step 3 of Algorithm \ref{ag: robust mean}, they are likely caused by the corrupted data points rather than the good data points.

-\end{lemma} Note that the statement of Lemma \ref{lmm:algo} is different from that in \cite{Steinhardt18} -- in \eqref{eq: bounded sample spectral} the summation is taken over the entire true sample $\calS$ rather than a subset of sample.
-We make this modification in order to work with the diminishing error regime, i.e., $q/m = O(1)$.
+\begin{remark} Note that condition \eqref{eq: bounded sample spectral} is slightly different from that in \cite{Steinhardt18}: the summation is taken over the entire true sample $\calS$ rather than a subset of sample.
+We make this modification in order to include the regime $q/m = o(1)$.
 For completeness, we present the proof of Lemma \ref{lmm:algo} in Appendix \ref{app: robust mean}.

+Also, the termination of Algorithm \ref{ag: robust mean} requires the knowledge of $\sigma$; however, in the setup of statistical learning, this might further call for the knowledge of $\theta^*$, which is not practical.
+Considering this, we have an alternative termination condition which does not need to know any parameter other than $\epsilon$.
+See Appendix \ref{app: ag modification} for details. \end{remark}

-In this work, we use Algorithm \ref{ag: robust mean} as our robust gradient aggregator $\calR$ with inputs
+Formally, we use Algorithm \ref{ag: robust mean} as our robust gradient aggregator $\calR$ with inputs

-where $g_1(\theta), \cdots, g_m(\theta)$ are the gradients reported by the $m$ workers, among which up to $q$ reported gradients may not be the true local gradients.
-The true $m$ local gradients are
+where $g_1(\theta), \cdots, g_m(\theta)$ are the local gradient functions computed by the $m$ workers, among which up to $q$ reported gradient functions may not be the true local gradient functions.
+The true $m$ local gradient functions are given by

-\begin{remark}[Alternative Termination Condition] The termination of Algorithm \ref{ag: robust mean} relies on the knowledge of $\sigma$.
-Translating to our statistical learning problem, to guarantee the termination of robust gradient aggregation, the learner needs to know $\norm{\theta - \theta^*}$ for all $\theta$, which is impossible.
-Nevertheless, it turns out that the termination condition of Algorithm \ref{ag: robust mean} can be replaced by checking the cardinality of set $\abth{\calA}$.
-Formally stated next: If